You are here

 Founder & Faculty Liaison

-John R. Nolon is a Professor of Law at Pace Law School where he teaches property, land use, and sustainable development law courses and is the Founder of and Faculty Liaison to Law School's Land Use Law Center.
+John R. Nolon is a Professor of Law at Pace Law School where he teaches property, land use, and sustainable development law courses and is the Founder of and Faculty Liaison to the Law School's Land Use Law Center.
 He has been an Adjunct Professor at the Yale School of Forestry and Environmental Studies since 2001, where he developed a curriculum concentration of five land use courses.
 Professor Nolon served as the James D. Hopkins Professor from 2009-2011 and the Charles A. Frueauff Research Professor of Law during the 1991-92, 1997-98, 1999-2000, and 2000-01 academic years.
 He received the Richard L. Ottinger Faculty Achievement Award in 1999 and won the Goettel Prize for faculty scholarship in 2006.
 In 2009, he was awarded the National Leadership Award for a Planning Advocate by the American Planning Association.
 Professor Nolon received his J.D. degree from the University of Michigan Law School where he was a member of the Barrister's Academic Honor Society.
 He has served as a consultant to President Carter's Council on Development Choices for the 1980's, President Clinton's Council on Sustainable Development, New York Governor George Pataki's Transition Team, and Governor Elliot Spitzer’s Transition Team.
 He is a member of the Editorial Board of THE LAND USE AND ENVIRONMENTAL LAW REVIEW, published by Thomson-West.
 He is also on the New York Planning Federation's Advisory Council.
 Professor Nolon received a Fulbright Scholarship to study sustainable development law in Argentina in 1994-95 and has published over a dozen articles, chapters, and books on that subject.

-Adjunct Professor of Law
+Adjunct Professor of Law, Pace Law School

-Adjunct Professor of Law
+Adjunct Professor of Law, Pace Law School

-Adjunct Professor of Law
+Adjunct Professor of Law, Pace Law School

-Previously, Jeff was Administrator of the Highlands Transfer of Development Rights (TDR) Program for the New Jersey Highlands Water Protection & Planning Council, a state land use agency that manages the protection and development of an 860,000-acre region of northern New Jersey.
-In this capacity, Jeff developed and was implementing one of the nation’s largest TDR programs.
-Jeff also served as Staff Attorney for the Council where his responsibilities included litigation coordination and overseeing the Council’s land preservation activities.
-Before joining the Highlands Council in 2005, Jeff practiced environmental law for seven years with White & Case LLP and Latham & Watkins LLP.
+Previously, Jeff was Administrator of the Transfer of Development Rights (TDR) Program for the New Jersey Highlands Water Protection & Planning Council, a state land use agency that manages the protection and development of an 860,000-acre region of northern New Jersey.
+In that capacity, he developed and was implementing one of the nation’s largest TDR programs.
+He also served as Staff Attorney for the Council where his responsibilities included litigation coordination and overseeing the agency’s open space and farmland preservation activities.
+Before joining the Highlands Council in 2005, he practiced environmental law for seven years with White & Case LLP and then Latham & Watkins LLP.